-LIM (MADINE ANI OMADITIME LAWY DECDEF EVAMINATION LLM (MARINE AND MARITIME LAW) DEGREE EXAMINATION Honours for the Postgraduate Diploma in Law (Marine and Maritime Law) will be awarded as follows: First Class Honours: an aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 804/1200 marks together with not less than 70% in modules to the value of at least 40 credits.
-Second Class Honours Grade 1: an aggregate of not less than 720/1200 marks (i.e. 60%) or an aggregate of not less than 696/1800 marks together with not less than 60% in modules to the value of at least 40 credits.
-Second Class Honours Grade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 40 credits.
-In respect of candidates who have been admitted to the LLM (Marine and Maritime Law) Degree via the Postgraduate Diploma in Law (Marine and Maritime Law), marks awarded in respect of the Postgraduate Diploma (Marine and Maritime Law) shall be taken into account when determining eligibility for Honours in the LLM (Marine and Maritime Law) Degree.
-Autumn Supplemental Exams: e Book of Modules for requirements governing the Autumn Exams.
-Supplemental Examination for individual modules.
-Students who fail individual taught modules at the Summer Examination Board must repeat all failed/absent modules at the Autumn Supplemental Examination, where there is a provision to do so and if not dis-allowed by the Examination Board.
+LLM (MARINE AND MARITIME LAW) DEGREE EXAMINATION Honours for the Postgraduate Diploma in Law (Marine and Maritime Law) will be awarded as follows: First Class Honours: an aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 804/1200 marks together with not less than 70% in modules to the value of at least 35 credits.
+Second Class HonoursGrade 1: an aggregate of not less than 696/1800 marks together with not less than 60% in modules to the value of at least 35 credits.
+Second Class HonoursGrade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 50% in modules to the value of at least 35 credits.
+In respect of candidates who have been admitted to the LLM (Marine and Maritime Law) Degree via the Postgraduate Diploma in Law (Marine and Maritime Law), marks awarded in respect of the Postgraduate Diploma (Marine and Maritime Law) shall be taken into account when determining eligibility for Honours in the LLM (Marine and Maritime Law)Degree.
+Autumn Supplemental Exams: Please refer to the Book of Modules for requirements governing the Autumn Supplemental Examination for individual modules.
+Students who fail individual taught modules at the Summer Examination Board must repeat all failed/absent modules at the Autumn Supplemental Examination, where there is a provision to do so and if not disallowed by the Examination Board.
 Capping of Marks at the Autumn Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.
-Repeat Year Examinations (LW6630 only): Dissertation (LW6630), the candidate shall have the option of repeating the failed shall be awarded a Postgr LW6630 after a repeat year but has passed 60 credits, that candidate raduate Diploma in Law (Marine and Maritime Law) and shall not cred again for, any of the LLM Degrees offered by the School of Law Postgraduate Diploma in L es admitted to the LLM (Marine and Maritime Law) Degree via the Law already hold a Postgraduate Diploma in Law (Marine and but have the possibility of being awarded such a Diploma again.
+Repeat Year Examinations (LW6630 only): If a candidate fails (which includes fails to present) the LLM (Marine and Maritime Law) Dissertation (LW6630), the candidate shall have the option of repeating the failed LLM (Marine and Maritime Law) Dissertation in the following academic year.
+The marks obtained in any repeated LLM (Marine and Maritime Law) Dissertation shall be capped at a maximum of 40% and, subject to this, a repeat candidate shall be eligible for an award of honours in the LLM (Marine and Maritime Law) Degree if he/she satisfies the relevant requirements for Honours.
+If a candidate fails to pass LW6630 after a repeat year but has passed 60 credits, that candidate shall be awarded a Postgraduate Diploma in Law (Marine and Maritime Law) and shall not be readmitted to or registered again for, any of the LLM Degrees offered by the School of Law UCC.
+Note: Because candidates admitted to the LLM (Marine and Maritime Law) Degree via the Postgraduate Diploma in Law already hold a Postgraduate Diploma in Law (Marine and Maritime Law), they do not have the possibility of being awarded such a Diploma again.
 Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark.
 One and Two Year Rules: Full-time students must pass the LLM (Marine and Maritime Law) Degree Examination within two years from the date of first registration for the programme.
 Part-time LLM (Marine and Maritime Law) students must pass Year One within one year from the date of first registration for the programme and must pass Year Two within two years of passing Year One.
 Failure to comply with these rules means that the student is ineligible to proceed further in the programme.
-Exceptions to these rules may be granted by the School of Law only for very serious reasons.